santiag0m/IBIO4680/06-Segmentation/readme.md

 ## Tip

-- The module you need to move across color spaces is `skimage`.
+- `skimage` is the module you are looking for in order to move across space colors.
 For instance:

 ```python
 from skimage import io, color